Skip to content

 Ready to wire in your agent?

-Free tier.
-No credit card required.
-18 tools, 7 languages, 3 schools — live at mcp.kundalimcp.com/mcp.
+Free compute tier — no credit card required.
+9 tools, 7 languages, every rule source-cited — live at mcp.kundalimcp.com/mcp.

 Get API key About KundaliMCP